 But when it’s the other place, it’s something else entirely.
 It’s Michael, gently gliding toward a gathering of people in a grassy clearing down below.
 They are waving as if expecting him.
 He’s been here many times, so he doesn’t question how he can be sliding downward to some impossible place and yet be in the club at the same time.

-Michael’s eyes mist up.
-He does know these people.
-He misses them.
-A tear swells in the corner of one eye, grows, teeters and falls, mingling with the sweat on his face until his cheeks are glistening.
-He swipes it off.
-He doesn’t care who sees this.
+A tear swells in the corner of an eye, grows, teeters and spills, mingling with the sweat until his cheeks are glistening.
+He swipes it all off.
+He doesn’t care who’s watching.
 He can barely feel the club anyway.
-And who would think of eyeballing a menacing-looking guy like him, whatever might be going on?
+And who would think of eyeballing a menacing-looking guy like him, whatever he’s going through?

 Wolf tries to worm his way back in.
 He is good at that.
 Fuck you, Wolf.

 He’s close enough now to make out a few faces.
-A young man with a trimmed beard.
-A tall girl smiling.
+A young man with a closely trimmed beard.
+A willowy girl smiling.
 An old woman in a ruby red dress.
 They wave at him, imploring him to come, come, come.
-Come join them.
+Come and join them.

 How do they know him?
 Why does he want to be with them?

-Michael is panting now, winded.
+Michael is panting now, completely spent.
 Whoa.
 One can only run so long at 8.0.
 His lungs burn, his chest heaves.
-He is gasping, the fatigue crushing.
+He is gasping for air, the fatigue crushing.
 He must stop.
 No, no, no, no. He wishes he could keep going, wishes he could get a little closer to these people, wishes he could see them, really see them, these strangers who await his arrival, whom he yearns to join without knowing why.